sg16-unicode/sg16-meetings/README.md

     of characters in raw string literals.
   - Corentin opined that the current machinery works and that it is nice to be able to discard the notion of a physical source representation after phase 1.
-  - Hubert stated that translation phase 1 does too much right now.
+  - Hubert stated that translation phase 1 does too much for one phase right now.
   - Corentin agreed and stated a preference that translation phase 1 only perform character mapping.
   - Jens described how translation phase 1 could be divided into sub-phases.
 Phase 1A would produce logical characters and phase 1B would map to *universal-character-name*s.